valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.0.1/README.md

 * Fixed a bug where plugin actions would sometimes not be available from the process link screen.
 * Process links for global processes are now correctly imported again when import files are located in the `config/global/process-link` folder.
+* The application no longer breaks when CASE_MANAGEMENT_TAB_TOKEN is not provided.
+The token is now injected optionally, ensuring stability even when it is missing.